 Mark R. Shulman - a biographical sketch

-A scholar and experienced program builder, I am currently teaching at several colleges in the New York area and in East Asia.
+A scholar and experienced program builder, I am currently teaching at several colleges in the New York area and in China.
 Prior to returning to teaching, I spent a decade in academic administration most recently as the inaugural Associate Dean for Global Admissions at New York University, overseeing admissions to NYU Abu Dhabi and NYU Shanghai as well as international admissions to NYU New York.
 This exciting work followed nearly a decade as the first Assistant Dean for Graduate Programs & International Affairs at Pace Law School.

 A teacher with almost three decades experience, I am currently teaching Human Rights at the Roosevelt House Public Policy Institute at Hunter College, CUNY, Human Rights and International Law courses at Sarah Lawrence College and a course on the history of television news innovators at Fordham University.
 Over the years, I have taught international law at Columbia Law School and Sarah Lawrence College and history/international affairs at Yale University, the U.S. Air War College, and Columbia University’s School of International and Public Affairs.
 I consult on human rights and international affairs projects for the Rockefeller Foundation, and have served as a co-founder and member of the board of Next Generation Nepal and of the Asian University for Women Support Foundation.